xeptagondev/performance-app-methodology/methodology/efficiency/pipeline.md

 **The Performance App will use the actual discounts to calculate the pipeline indicator.**

-The actuals will be updated at the start of each year in conjunction with the Unity team.
+The actuals will be updated at the start of each year in conjunction with the Unity CRM team.

 ## Organisational Objective